evadelmas/poisotlab.github.io/_posts/2015-07-12-code-testing-paper.md

 paper: poisot15bestpub
 ---

-Tim puslished a new paper on the best practices to release scientific software for publication, in *Ideas in Ecology & Evolution*.
+Tim published a new paper on the best practices to release scientific software for publication, in *Ideas in Ecology & Evolution*.
 Ethan White wrote a very insightful reply on the [citation of code][cite], which is of course well worth reading.